 10. Edge of Tomorrow

 As for my "Worst 10 Movies of 2014", that would be too mean, especially since there are so many which seemed to be intentionally competing for the label.
-I'd like to give the top positions on that list to Lost Time, Septic Man, The Guest, or Honeymoon, but from the major theatrical releases, Noah, The Equalizer, and Left Behind are even worse.
+I'd like to give the top positions on that list to Lost Time, Septic Man, The Guest, Honeymoon, or I, Frankenstein, but from the major theatrical releases, Noah, The Equalizer, and Left Behind are even more boring.
 I haven't seen Exodus or Paddington yet though.

 Bonus: My Top TV Series of 2014